christianalfoni/cerebral-react-immutable-store/README.md

 You can download the Chrome debugger [here](https://chrome.google.com/webstore/detail/cerebral-debugger/ddefoknoniaeoikpgneklcbjlipfedbb?hl=no).

 ## More info on Cerebral and video introduction
-Cerebral main repo is located [here](https://github.com/christianalfoni/cerebral) and a video demonstration can be bound [here](https://www.youtube.com/watch?v=xCIv4-Q2dtA).
+Cerebral main repo is located [here](https://github.com/christianalfoni/cerebral) and a video demonstration can be found [here](https://www.youtube.com/watch?v=xCIv4-Q2dtA).

 ## Video introduction
 Watch a [video](https://www.youtube.com/watch?v=QG181MnRIXM) on how you can use this package.